paulbunyancommunications/gigazonegaming/puphpet/puppet/modules/rabbitmq/README.md

 The erlang cookie to use for clustering - must be the same between all nodes.
 This value has no default and must be set explicitly if using clustering.
-If you run Pacemaker and you don't want to use RabbitMQ buildin cluster, you can set config_cluster to 'False' and set 'erlang_cookie'.

 ####`file_limit`